srodriguez2742/Loan_Loss_Predictions/README.md

 ### Logistic Regression

-By looking at our feature coefficients of our the logistic regression model we see that the top features are loan amount, interest rate, dti, total_rec_late_fee, and the deep sub grade categories.
+By looking at our feature coefficients of the logistic regression model we see that the top features are loan amount, interest rate, dti, total_rec_late_fee, and the deep sub grade categories.
 Our model performance was the worst performing of the group, but as a baseline it does highlight some highly influential features

 ![log_summary](images/log_test.png)